| | Top Act 2 | | Scene 1 | | A wood Three groups of witches appear one after the other amid thunder and lightning.

 God has grown tired

-of his awful crimes. | Scene 3 | A hall in Macbeth's castle.
+| | Scene 3 | | A hall in Macbeth's castle.
 Night.
+A doctor and Lady Macbeth's gentlewoman.

-We have waited in
+| | DOCTOR: We have waited in

 vain for two nights,